Skew-Brauer graph algebras: Trivial extension of a skew-gentle algebra

 \begin{proof} Let $T(A')$ be the trivial extension of $A'$, and let $C$ be an elementary cycle in $T(A')$.
 Then, $C=\rho_1\beta_{\rho}\rho_2$, where $\rho=\rho_2\rho_1$ is a maximal path in $A'$ and $\beta_{\rho}$ is the added arrow in $Q_{T(A')}$ with respect to the path $\rho$, see Section \ref{sec-trivial-extensions}.
-Following Lemma \ref{lem: paths Asg-A'}, the induced paths ${}^{\varepsilon} \rho ^{\varepsilon'}$, for all possible $\varepsilon,\varepsilon'\in \{+,-,\emptyset\}$, are maximal paths in $A^{sg}$.
-By Lemma \ref{lemma:basis of soc A} we can give a basis $\mathcal{M}$ of the socle of $A^{sg}$ such that ${}^{\varepsilon} \rho ^{\varepsilon'}\in \mathcal{M}$.
-Then, by Definition \ref{def:elementary} there exist arrows ${}^{\varepsilon'} \beta ^{\varepsilon}$ in $Q_{T(A^{sg})}$ such that $({}^{\varepsilon} \rho ^{\varepsilon'})({}^{\varepsilon'} \beta ^{\varepsilon})$ are elementary cycles in $T(A^{sg}).$ Notice that the arrows ${}^{\varepsilon'} \beta ^{\varepsilon}$ in $Q^{sg}_{T(A')}$, for all possible $\varepsilon,\varepsilon'\in \{+,-,\emptyset\}$, are induced by the arrow $\beta_{\rho}$ in $T(A')$.
-Therefore, the cycles ${}^{\varepsilon} C ^{\varepsilon}=({}^{\varepsilon} \rho ^{\varepsilon'})({}^{\varepsilon'} \beta ^{\varepsilon})$ in $T(A^{sg})$ are elementary cycles in $T(A^{sg})$ induced by $C$.
+Following Lemma \ref{lem: paths Asg-A'}, the induced paths ${}^{\varepsilon} \rho ^{\varepsilon'}$, for all possible $\varepsilon,\varepsilon'\in \{+,-,\emptyset\}$, are maximal paths in $A^{\text{sg}}$.
+By Lemma \ref{lemma:basis of soc A} we can give a basis $\mathcal{M}$ of the socle of $A^{\text{sg}}$ such that ${}^{\varepsilon} \rho ^{\varepsilon'}\in \mathcal{M}$.
+Then, by Definition \ref{def:elementary} there exist arrows ${}^{\varepsilon'} \beta ^{\varepsilon}$ in $Q_{T(A^{\text{sg}})}$ such that $({}^{\varepsilon} \rho ^{\varepsilon'})({}^{\varepsilon'} \beta ^{\varepsilon})$ are elementary cycles in $T(A^{\text{sg}}).$ Notice that the arrows ${}^{\varepsilon'} \beta ^{\varepsilon}$ in $Q^{\text{sg}}_{T(A')}$, for all possible $\varepsilon,\varepsilon'\in \{+,-,\emptyset\}$, are induced by the arrow $\beta_{\rho}$ in $T(A')$.
+Therefore, the cycles ${}^{\varepsilon} C ^{\varepsilon}=({}^{\varepsilon} \rho ^{\varepsilon'})({}^{\varepsilon'} \beta ^{\varepsilon})$ in $T(A^{\text{sg}})$ are elementary cycles in $T(A^{\text{sg}})$ induced by $C$.

-With similar arguments one can show that any elementary cycle ${}^{\varepsilon} C ^{\varepsilon}$ in $T(A^{sg})$ is induced by an elementary cycle $C$ in $T(A')$.\end{proof}
+With similar arguments, one can show that any elementary cycle ${}^{\varepsilon} C ^{\varepsilon}$ in $T(A^{\text{sg}})$ is induced by an elementary cycle $C$ in $T(A')$.\end{proof}

-\begin{thm} Let $A=KQ/I$ be a skew-gentle algebra with special vertices $Sp$, let $A^{sg}$ be its admissible presentation, and $A'=KQ'/I'$ be its auxiliary gentle algebra.
-Then the trivial extension $T(A^{sg})$ is isomorphic to the sg-bound quiver algebra of the trivial extension $T(A')$ with $Sp$ as the set of distinguished vertices and $\mathcal{C}$ the set of elementary cycles of $T(A')$ as the set of distinguished cycles. \end{thm}
+\begin{thm} Let $A=\SG$ be a skew-gentle algebra, let $A^{\mathrm{sg}}$ be its admissible presentation, and $A'=KQ'/I'$ be its auxiliary gentle algebra.
+Then the trivial extension $T(A^{\mathrm{sg}})$ is isomorphic to the sg-bound quiver algebra of the trivial extension $T(A')$, with $\Qsp$ as the set of special vertices and the set of elementary cycles $\mathcal{C}$ of $T(A')$ as the set of special cycles. \end{thm}